Koopman-driven grip force prediction through EMG sensing: Introduction

-It is evident from the above analysis, as well as the findings highlighted in \cite{Wu2021}, that while the majority of the research has achieved favorable results in terms of accuracy, it relies on a high—and constantly increasing—number of necessary sEMG sensors for the accurate prediction of grasping force.
-Additionally, existing methods often overlook advanced signal processing techniques, which are crucial for extracting the meaningful portion of the raw EMG signal.
-This signal is essential for causal modeling of grip force but is consistently affected by noise.
-Moreover, forecasts during the transient state are rarely taken into account.
-Our research is the first to develop an online modeling and signal-processing framework for estimating and short-term forecasting grip force based on Koopman operator theory (KOT) \cite{Mezic2005}.
-The main contributions of this work are as follows: \begin{itemize} \item We devised and optimized a composition of EMG signal processing methods, achieving high peak cross-correlations between EMG and grip force signals using a single sensing position on the forearm. \item We devised a novel Koopman-based data-driven approach with problem-specific observables for estimating and short-term predicting grip force in real-time during both transient and plateau phases. \item The devised methodology enables fast execution, thus facilitating real-time implementation. \end{itemize}
+The analysis above, along with findings in \cite{Wu2021}, show that while the majority of the research has achieved favorable results in terms of accuracy, it relies on a high—and constantly increasing—number of necessary sEMG sensors for the accurate prediction of grasping force.
+Moreover, forecasts during the transient state are rarely considered.
+Additionally, existing methods often overlook advanced signal processing for extracting meaningful information from noisy EMG signals, which is a crucial step in causal grip force modeling.
+While Koopman operator theory (KOT) \cite{Mezic2005} has demonstrated success in rehabilitation (e.g., Functional Electrical Stimulation \cite{singh2025koopman}) and multi-modal physiological dynamics reconstruction via deep Koopman auto-encoders \cite{qian2022deep}, we present the first online framework for grip force estimation and short-term forecasting using a single sEMG sensor pair.
+The main contributions of this work are: \begin{itemize} \item We devised and optimized a composition of EMG signal processing methods, achieving high peak cross-correlations between EMG and grip force signals using a single sensing position on the forearm. \item We devised a novel Koopman-based data-driven approach with problem-specific observables for estimating and short-term predicting grip force in real-time during both transient and plateau phases. \item The methodology enables fast execution, thus facilitating real-time implementation. \end{itemize}